codesmiles/kompletecare/README.md

 - mailing service to <peopleoperations@kompletecare.com>✅
 - Mail should include My name at the footer of the submission mail✅
 - Endpoint will have an authentication for only authenticated users can access this endpoints✅

- send the link to this submisstion to <peopleoperations@kompletecare.com>
- Submission is by email to <peopleoperations@kompletecare.com>.
- Specify the endpoints and the bearer auth token to be used for testing in your submission.